kbengine/kbengine_unity3d_plugins/README.md

 				bytes: datas
 					If you use third-party account system, the system may fill some of the third-party additional datas.

+		onControlled
+			Description:
+				Triggered when the entity is controlled or out of control.

+			Event-datas:
+				Enity
+				bool: isControlled

+		onLoseControlledEntity
+			Description:
+				Lose controlled entity.

+			Event-datas:
+				Enity

 		set_position
 			Description:
 				Sets the current position of the entity.